2018 XCO Timetable

 How long is a lap?

 In line with UCI / BC regulations, lap length for XCO is limited to 6km and where possible will form a cloverleaf shape, giving spectators multiple viewing opportunities.
-Just as important is the target lap time for the leading riders allowing us to hit the optimum winning time, so the hilly course at Rother Valley will be shorter than the flatter lap at Sherwood to ensure the lap times are the same.
+Just as important is the target lap time for the leading riders allowing us to hit the optimum winning time, so the hilly course at Rother Valley will be shorter than the flatter lap at Cannock to ensure the lap times are the same.

 Do I have to compete at every round to be in with a chance of winning the series?